August 9, 2025

 • Deployment and ongoing maintenance involve tuning apps according to users' feedback after the release and continuously checking efficiency and performance.
 It is vital to issue timely updates for the app, conduct software security audits, and add features if necessary.

 Telemedicine app development costs depend primarily on the project's complexity, features, and development services provider.
-The approximate initial price for a simple app may start from $10,000 - $50,000 and include application development, product management, and support.
+The approximate initial cost for a web app of low complexity may start from $10,000 - $50,000 and include application development, product management, and support.
 Here are points to consider:

 Features: besides simple features such as registration, profile management, and video conferencing, some advanced features will influence the final price tag.
 Introducing AI analytics, chatbots, or AR/VR features will cost more.